Semrush helps you:

 Lots of pogosticking indicates poor content and drop in ranking

-You can get a proxy measurement of Pogo sticking from Google Analytics.
+You can get a proxy measurement of pogo-sticking from Google Analytics.
 If your page has a really high bounce rate, this might be a sign that users aren’t finding what they’re looking for.

 Post with high bounce rate

-UX can indirectly help with SEO because people are more likely to share and link to user-friendly site.
+UX can indirectly help with SEO because people are more likely to share and link to a user-friendly site.

 A user friendly site can help with SEO